What Public Benefits are Available to Workers on Strike

 • The person does not draw strike pay, and

-• The person either crosses the picket line and goes to work or provides a signed statement indicating the person is willing to return to work but does not want to cross the picket line for fear of injury, death, or trauma from harassment.
-DHS determines whether such a risk to the person’s physical or emotional well-being exists.
+The person provides a signed statement indicating the person is willing and ready to return to work but does not want to cross the picket line solely because of the risk of personal injury or death or trauma from harassment.
+The HHS area manager determines whether such a risk to the person’s physical or emotional well-being exists.

 For FIP and RCA, the following individuals are not considered to be participating in a strike (must meet all conditions):